 The biggest problem RVers face, particularly the new ones, is that they have no idea how to find these campgrounds.
 Many of these folks are asking for recommendations on Facebook or trying to find campgrounds with Yelp, instead of going to a dedicated campground location site like CampgroundReviews.com.

 With roughly 400,000 reviews covering tens of thousands of campgrounds, no other site even comes close.
 For those more inclined to use an app on their tablet or mobile device, the RV LIFE GPS & Campgrounds app includes all of the same data, filters, photos, and reviews.
 This functionality in the app is completely free, with other features such as RV navigation and trip planning at an additional cost.

-Campground Reviews helps you find campgrounds based on your needs via onboard filtering tools.
-Whether you are looking for a national park for your small travel trailer or an RV resort for your 5th wheel or motorhome, you can find it with Campground Reviews.
+RV LIFE Campgrounds helps you find campgrounds based on your needs via onboard filtering tools.
+Whether you are looking for a national park for your small travel trailer or an RV resort for your 5th wheel or motorhome, you can find it with RV LIFE Campgrounds.
 Once you’ve located a few candidates, you can start calling to find campground availability and make reservations.

 Research is your friend

 With the power of the internet at our disposal, we research things ad nauseum.
 We’ll look at 50 reviews about which vacuum cleaner to buy, or the best headphones for a Zoom meeting, but when it comes to finding campgrounds, we just punt.
 If Google can’t find it or our friends didn’t go there…it doesn’t exist.

 If you have plans to visit Yellowstone, Yosemite, or any one of thousands of popular lakeside campgrounds during July 4th weekend or the Memorial Day holiday then yes…you should start planning and making reservations right away.
 That doesn’t mean you have to give up if the most well known or most advertised campgrounds are booked.